-- Water- Fresh water should be available for drinking.
-Beware of camping in areas where water drains, areas subject to flooding and other water related hazards.
-Marshy areas can have a high mosquito population - Wind Find areas that are protected from the wind.
-Check wind direction.
-Ensure tents are secured. - Weather- Knowledge of the weather patterns of the area - Wild things- Beware of signs of large mammals, foxes, Snakes, Stags Dears, Badgers, Rats, also insects mosquitoes, midges. - Wood - Adequate wood should be available for a campfire, and no dead wood or rocks above sleeping area.
-Survey the trees to make sure that they will not fall on you in strong winds. - Willingness- Make sure the owner of the property (public or private) is willing for you to camp on it.
+- Wind- Find areas that are protected from the wind.
+This requires knowing or guessing at the normal wind direction (hint look at the direction trees are leaning and the current wind direction) - Water- Fresh water should be available for drinking, beware of drainage areas, flooding and other water related hazards.
+Marshy areas can have a high mosquito population that can make camping miserable.

+- Weather- Knowledge of the weather patterns of an area can help you decide the best location for the camp site. - Wild things Beware of signs of large mammals.
+Also watch out for the small wild things such as snakes, spiders, ticks, biting flies and mosquitoes. - Wood- Adequate wood should be available for a campfire, and no dead wood above sleeping area.
+Survey the trees to make sure that they will not fall on you in strong winds. - Willingness- Make sure the owner of the property is willing for you to camp on it.
 Make sure you have the proper permits for camping areas.